Chapter 11

 'Liane!
 How are you?
 I was already wondering, if I would feel your presence through the Jedi pendant soon?
 Are you alright?'

 "What do you mean, Luke?
-Can't you reach me through the pendant?"
+Can't you make contact with me through the pendant?"

 'No I can't, only you can establish the contact between us.
 You're wearing the Jedi pendant.
 As soon as you concentrate your thoughts on me, I'll feel your presence through the Force.'